Persistence in randomly switched Lotka-Volterra food chains: Introduction

 denote the {\it average vector field}.

-Roughly speaking, our main results can be summarized as the equivalence of the following conditions : \begin{enumerate} \item $G^\nu$ has a positive equilibrium $q^*$ (i.e. $G^\nu(q^*)=0$ and $q^*_i>0$ for $i=1,\ldots,n$). \item The trajectories induced by $\dot{x} = G^\nu(x)$ converge to $q^*$. \item The PDMP defined by \eqref{model} is stochastically persistent. \end{enumerate}
+Roughly speaking, our main results can be summarized as the equivalence of the following conditions: \begin{enumerate} \item $G^\nu$ has a positive equilibrium $q^*$ (i.e. $G^\nu(q^*)=0$ and $q^*_i>0$ for $i=1,\ldots,n$). \item The trajectories induced by $\dot{x} = G^\nu(x)$ converge to $q^*$. \item The PDMP defined by \eqref{model} is stochastically persistent. \end{enumerate}

-\paragraph*{Outline of contents} Section \ref{main_result} introduces some notation and states the two main results.
-The first result (Theorem \ref{theorem_stoch_pers}) gives conditions ensuring persistence of all species and the second (Theorem \ref{theorem_extinction}) is devoted to the extinction case.
+\paragraph*{Outline of contents} Section \ref{main_result} introduces some notation and states the three main results.
+The first result (Theorem \ref{theorem_stoch_pers}) gives conditions ensuring persistence of all species, the second (Theorem \ref{theorem_extinction}) is devoted to the extinction case and the third one (Theorem \ref{theorem_critical_case}) deals with the critical case.
 In Section \ref{Sect_Math_tolls_stoch_pers} we introduce some general mathematical tools and etablish some properties of the so-called {\it invasion rate} (defined by \eqref{Invasion_rate_equ}).
-In Section \ref{Section proof} we prove the two main theorems and Proposition \ref{compact_B}.
-Finally, in section \ref{Section_Sensibility} we investigate the sensibility of the model subject to small disturbances.
+In Section \ref{Section proof} we prove the main theorems and Proposition \ref{compact_B}.
+Finally, in Section \ref{Section_Sensibility} we investigate the sensitivity of the model subject to small disturbances.